 The most typical reason a garage door won’t open in cold weather is that it is actually frozen to the ground.
-This may have occurred because moisture from inside the garage has seeped towards the door or snow and ice outside the garage has melted and refrozen along the rubber stripping on the bottom of your garage door.
+This may have occurred because the moisture from inside the garage has seeped towards the door or snow and ice outside the garage has melted and refrozen along with the rubber stripping on the bottom of your garage door.

 What Not To Do

 Whatever the case, don’t keep pressing the door opener button in hopes that the motor will be strong enough to pry the door off the ground.
 This can cause the motor to burn out and you’ll end up having to replace it.
 It can also cause the mechanism that attaches the motor to the door to break.

 You’ll also want to resist the temptation to yank the door open manually.
 Not only are automatic garage doors incredibly heavy, but the fact that there’s ice covering the ground can also make this a slippery and dangerous proposition.
 It can also cause the rubber trim to rip and tear which will need replacing if you want to keep any warmth in and the cold out.

 Remove any snow and ice that’s drifted along the outer side of the door.
 Quite often heavy drifts are enough to stop your door from opening, so getting rid of the entire length of snow running along the entrance may solve the problem.
 If there’s ice be careful not to chip at the door or the rubber liner.